 Add the chard leaves to the skillet and toss them until they are coated with the olive oil and garlic.
 Season with salt and pepper to taste.
 Cook the leaves for about 5-7 minutes, or until they are wilted and tender.

-See also How to cook halibut on the stove
+See also How to cook courses

 You can add additional flavors to the sautéed chard leaves, such as lemon juice or red pepper flakes, for a burst of freshness or heat.
 Serve the sautéed chard leaves as a side dish or incorporate them into other recipes, such as pastas or omelettes.